max4211/breakout_game/README.md

 - Level generation class, trivial adjustment to play infinitely

 ### Notes/Assumptions
-Assumed that design was more important than functionality.
+- Assumed that design was more important than functionality.
+- Assumed that scenes were the best base jfx node (in hindsight, panes might have been better).

 ### Impressions
-Challenging and rewarding first project.
+- Challenging and rewarding first project.